Going Plant-Based 101 & Common Stumbling Block’s People Are Facing

 GLUTEN-INDUCED INFLAMMATION IN THE BODY: Consuming inflammatory proteins such as “Gluten” results in digestive tract issues, bloating, IBS, damaged stomach lining, and stomach pain, and can lead to more serious issues down the road.
 Not to mention, the brain fog that it causes and the disruption of mood/emotions.

 ANTINUTRIENTS: Overconsumption of grains, legumes, oats, and some whole foods containing compounds such as “lectins”, inhibit absorption.
 This can feed into the inflammation in the body and can leak into the gut which leads to more serious issues related to sensitivities, fatigue, stomach bloating, and skin issues.

-IMPROPER FOOD COMBINING: Even when we think we are eating healthy by consuming a plant-based diet, the combination of foods that are in our plates can either improve or disrupt the digestive Process.
-I can help you achieve big improvements on your digestive tract and nutrient absorption with my knowledge and skills.
+IMPROPER FOOD COMBINING: Even when we think we are eating healthy by consuming a plant-based diet, the combination of foods that are on our plates can either improve or disrupt the digestive process.
+I can help you achieve big improvements in your digestive tract and nutrient absorption with my knowledge and skills.

 Auborn, Karen J., Mei Qi, Xiao J. Yan, Saul Teichberg, DaZhi Chen, Michael P. Madaio, and Nicholas Chiorazzi.
 “Lifespan Is Prolonged in Autoimmune-Prone (NZB/NZW) F1 Mice Fed a Diet Supplemented with Indole-3-Carbinol.”
 05 June 2017.
 The Journal of Nutrition.
 N.p., n.d.
 Web.